Murali-group/GraphSpace/README.md

    Require all granted
   </Directory>
  ```

 8. Install module to recognize Django application through apache2: `sudo apt-get install libapache2-mod-wsgi`
 9. Give permission to access static files through apache2.
 Navigate outside GraphSpace and type: `chmod 777 GraphSpace`
+10. Create a directory for python-eggs. `mkdir /path_to_python_eggs`
+11. Give permission to access static files through apache2. `chmod 777 /path_to_python_eggs`
-10. Restart the apache server.
+12. Restart the apache server.
 On a computer running Ubuntu, the command is `sudo service apache2 restart`

 Refer to https://docs.djangoproject.com/en/1.8/howto/deployment/wsgi/modwsgi/ if any problems occur with the setup.